-The new top-tier Turbo receives a 2.5L turbocharged four-pot, which finally gives the Mazda CX-30 the kind of horsepower that its rivals taunted it with last year.
+The new top-tier Turbo receives a 2.5L turbocharged four-pot, which finally gives the Mazda CX-30 the kind of horsepower that its rivals taunted it with previously.
 When burning regular gasoline, it develops 227 hp and 310 lb-ft, but this is boosted to 250 hp and 320 lb-ft if you don't mind paying for premium.
 The same six-speed automatic transmission does duty in this Mazda CX-30 configuration, but AWD is the only option.
 Whatever complaints buyers might have had about the Mazda's sluggish performance will quickly be silenced the moment you feel the engine hum to life and surge the subcompact past slower cars on the highway.
 With 310 lb-ft of torque on tap, this engine loves to deliver twist at low rpms, but can run out of steam at the top of the rev range.
 Think of it more like a diesel or a luxury powertrain than a hot hatch engine, and the turbo mill doesn't disappoint.

 |Mazda CX-30 Trims||Mazda CX-30 Engines||Mazda CX-30 Horsepower||Mazda CX-30 Transmissions||Mazda CX-30 Drivetrains||Mazda CX-30 MPG/MPGE|